lallmon/mail-builder/readme.md

+#DEPRECATED

+This isn't being supported or actively developed.

 # Mail Builder

 Designing and testing emails is a pain.
 HTML tables, inline CSS, various devices and clients to test, and varying support for the latest web standards.